 Draw Start and Stop Position Labels - This setting will indicate coordinates of the beginning and end of the profile line at the top of the profile graph.
 These will show as 'From Pos:' and 'To Pos:'

 Display From/To Coordinate in Selected View Projection - This options will show coordinates of the path profile based on the display projection.
 This is set in the Configuration menu on the Projection Tab.

 Interpolate Elevation to Fill No Data Regions - This option will interpolate the elevation values from known location on the path (linear interpolation) to fill in missing data.
 It will also draw straight lines at the edge of the data based on the last measured elevation value.
-Unchecking this option sets the unknown elevation values to zero in the Path Profile for any location along the path that contains No Data.
+Unchecking this option sets the unknown elevation values to minimum elevation values in the Path Profile for any location along the path that contains No Data.
 No-data areas will be replaced with the minimum elevation along the profile.

 Display Path Profile Cutaway Walls in 3D - When an alternate 3D display option is selected, this setting will display the profile cutaway with a solid vertical wall.
 For more information see Path Profile with 3D Cutaway